cglondon71/elassandra/docs/elassandra/source/mapping.rst

 -----------------

 `Elasticsearch TTL <https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-ttl-field.html>`_ support is deprecated since Elasticsearch 2.0 and the
 Elasticsearch TTLService is disabled in Elassandra.
-Rather than periodically looking for expired documents, Elassandra supports partitioned index allowing to manage per time-frame indices.
+Rather than periodically looking for expired documents, Elassandra supports partitioned index allowing managing per time-frame indices.
 Thus, old data can be removed by simply deleting old indices.

-Partitioned index also allows to index more than 2^31 documents on a node (2^31 is the lucene max documents per index).
+Partitioned index also allows indexing more than 2^31 documents on a node (2^31 is the lucene max documents per index).

-An index partition function acts as a selector when many indices are associated to a cassandra table.
+An index partition function acts as a selector when many indices are associated to a Cassandra table.
 A partition function is defined by 3 or more fields separated by a space character :

 * Function name.
 * Index name pattern.
 * 1 to N document field names.

-The target index name is the result your partition function,
+The target index name is the result of your partition function,

-A partition function must implements the java interface **org.elassandra.index.PartitionFunction**.
+A partition function must implement the java interface **org.elassandra.index.PartitionFunction**.
 Two implementation classes are provided :

 * **StringFormatPartitionFunction** (the default) based on the JDK function `String.format(Locale locale, <parttern>,<arg1>,...) <https://docs.oracle.com/javase/8/docs/api/java/lang/String.html>`_.
 * **MessageFormatPartitionFunction** based on the JDK function `MessageFormat.format(<parttern>,<arg1>,...) <https://docs.oracle.com/javase/8/docs/api/java/text/MessageFormat.html#format-java.lang.String-java.lang.Object...->`_.

-Index partition function are stored in a map, so a given index function is executed exactly once for all mapped index.
+Index partition functions are stored in a map, so a given index function is executed exactly once for all mapped index.
 For example, the **toYearIndex** function generates the target index **logs_<year>** depending on the value of the **date_field** for each document (or row).

 |